akleemans/bejeweled-bot/README.md

 - [pygame](http://www.pygame.org/) - used for displaying recognized gems

 ## 2. Anchor
-The game is automatically detected by its border colour, as long as it is in the following range:
+The game is automatically detected by its border colour, as long as the border of the game is in the following range:

-- Horizontally: 1/3
+- Horizontally: 1/3 of screen width
-- Vertically: 1/2
+- Vertically: 1/2 of screen height

 ![](https://raw.github.com/captainfox/bejeweled-bot/master/screen.png)

 The bot starts playing from the "Play now" screen, and will start the game itself from then on.
+Don't move the game after you started the bot or no gems will be recognized.

 ## 3. "Algorithm"